kole-imports/dropship-api-client/README.md

 =============================
-Dropship API Client - README - Better Check Yourself
+Dropship API Client - README
 =============================

 This client will help customers get off the ground faster with a PHP client solution for the Kole Imports Dropship API